jcordasco/jira_charts/README.md

 # Jira Charts v2

 A command-line tool to query Jira issues via OAuth 2.0 and render visual charts.
+This tool provides a flexible, extensible way to generate visualizations from your Jira data.

 ## Features

-- OAuth 2.0 authentication with token refresh
+- OAuth 2.0 authentication with automatic token refresh
-- JQL or sprint-based querying
+- JQL and sprint-based querying through a unified interface
-- Customizable field mappings
+- Customizable field mappings via JSON configuration
-- Dynamic chart loading system
+- Dynamic chart loading system with plugin architecture
-- Export to CSV, PNG, or other formats
+- Export to CSV, PNG, PDF, SVG or other formats
+- Support for custom field mappings to handle any Jira configuration

 ## Installation